logisim-evolution/logisim-evolution/docs/docs.md

 ## Limitations ##

-While `Logisim-evolution` may be perfectly suitable for most of your digital circuit projects, you should be aware about important limitations that may affect your works:
+While `Logisim-evolution` may be perfectly suitable for most of your digital circuit projects, you should be aware of important limitations that may affect your work:

-* Bidirectional pins (input or output depending on the control line state) are currently not supported by simulation engine, therefore built-in library do not offer such elements, nor you will be able to contribute your own implementation as of today.
+* Bidirectional pins (input or output depending on the control line state) are not currently supported by the simulation engine.
-* Each of the component of your circuit will be given equal amount of simulation time and which is not necessary what close to reality where phisical characteristics of each element can be different and affect their response time.
-Equalizing these times prevent **discrete** circuits like flip-flops from having undetermined initial state.
+  Therefore, the built-in libraries do not offer such elements and you cannot create your own.
+* By default, memory elements are initially set to 0 when simulation starts.
+This may not reflect the circuit behaviour in reality after switching it on.
+This can be changed in `Project -> Options...` menu,  with the option `Memory elements start in unknown/random state (rather than 0)`.
+* Transistors have a simplified digital simulation, mostly designed for the limited use of showing how a logic gate is constructed.
+There are many things one can do with actual transistors that cannot be simulated with our simulation engine.

 If the above is crucial for your project, you may consider trying [alternative software](#alternatives).